Kris Bryant Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in MLB.
+- The pitching staff for the Cardinals has a collective 9.2 K/9, the ninth-best in the league.

-- The Cardinals' 4.97 team ERA ranks 22nd among all MLB pitching staffs.
+- The Cardinals have a 5.06 team ERA that ranks 21st across all MLB pitching staffs.

-- Cardinals pitchers combine to give up nine home runs (0.9 per game), the eighth-fewest in the league.
+- Cardinals pitchers combine to allow 12 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Mikolas (0-1) gets the starting nod for the Cardinals, his third of the season.
+- Flaherty (1-1) pitches for the Cardinals to make his third start of the season.

-- His last time out came on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering five earned runs while allowing nine hits.
+- In his most recent time out on Saturday, the righty threw five innings against the Milwaukee Brewers, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.